sizaakelee/sizaakelee/README.md

 - 👋 Hi, I’m @sizaakelee
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning html & css
+- 🌱 I’m currently learning html,css & java
-- 💞️ I’m looking to collaborate on Data science
+- 💞️ I’m looking to collaborate on Data science,C++
 - 📫 How to reach me
 - 😄 Pronouns:
-- ⚡ Fun fact:thriving
+- ⚡ Fun fact:coding,coding!

 <!---
 sizaakelee/sizaakelee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.